Herz3h/solidus_devise_token_auth/guides/source/developers/users/custom-authentication.html.md

 Solidus requires that your `User` model's database table includes at least the following columns:

-- `spree_api_key`: A string with a user's API key.
-This should be limited to 48 characters.
 - `bill_address_id`: An integer that provides the ID of the `Spree::Address` that should be used as the current user's billing address.
 - `ship_address_id`: An integer that provides the ID of the `Spree::Address`